When I went to Ksamil last August, I was taken aback by the number of people. I have never been to a busier beach destination.

 Hit the beach

 Let’s face it, Ksamil is all about chilling on the beach and enjoying the crystal-clear turquoise ocean.
-My personal favorite beaches are Ksamil Beach and Lori Beach.
+My personal favorite beaches are Ksamil Beach 7 and Puerto Rico Beach.

-❌ NEGATIVES – So just to touch on one thing I don’t like about Ksamil, there are no public beaches.
-Basically nowhere to just put down a towel without having to pay during the high season.
+❌ NEGATIVES – So, just to touch on one thing I don’t like about Ksamil, there are very few public beaches.
+Basically only a few places to just put down a towel without having to pay during the high season.
+There’s a pebbly, public beach close to the entrance of town.
+Half of Paradise Beach and a small part of Ksamil Beach 7 have been made public.

-And when I was there in March, I couldn’t access many of the beaches because the beach clubs had closed up.
-Which is baffling to me coming from Norway where you always have the right to roam along the coast.
+When I was there in March, I couldn’t access many of the beaches because the beach clubs were closed.
+Which is baffling to me, coming from Norway, where you always have the right to roam along the coast.

 In the shoulder seasons, prices tend to be lower, typically ranging from 1,000 to 2,000 Lek for the same setup.

 The beach clubs in Ksamil are going for Ibiza or Tulum vibes.
-The left one below is Poda Beach Club, while I can’t remember the name of the other one.
-It also shows up on Google Maps as Ksamil Beach, on the north side of town.
+The left one below is Poda Beach Club and the right is Foga Beach Restaurant.

 Many of the clubs had changed their look from my first visit.
 So I recommend just walking around to see which places you like the best.